top of page

 Now, let’s look at each of these services to determine how they are to serve the Body of Christ.

-The Greek word for apostle is apostolos and literally means one sent forth, according to Vine’s Expository Dictionary of Old and New Testament Words.
+The Greek word for apostle is apostolos and literally means one sent forth

 Before the Day of Pentecost after Jesus’ ascension, Peter, obviously having an understanding of the prophetic significance of the Psalms, determined someone should take Judas’s place as an apostle and overseer (bishoprick in Greek) (see Acts 1:16-20).
 He then determined that this person would be qualified because he had been with the original twelve apostles from the beginning, when Jesus was baptized by John in the Jordan (see Acts 1: 21-22).